 Raspberry Buttermilk Cake

 If you’re looking for an impressive no hassle dessert to share at your next dinner party or simply looking for a way to use up the fresh berries in your fridge, this recipe is it.
 It’s so gorgeous to cut into and show off the bright vibrant berries contrasting with the golden cake.
 Thankfully it tastes as good as it looks!
+Many of the ingredients are basic (flour, butter, sugar, etc), but the buttermilk and fresh raspberries really bump the whole thing up to the next level.

-Raspberry Buttermilk Cake Ingredients
+Ingredients In Raspberry Buttermilk Cake

 How to Make Raspberry Buttermilk Cake